gvwilson/sdxjs/src/code-generator/index.md

 lede: "Modifying code to track coverage and execution times"
 ---

-We've been writing tests since <a section="unit-test"/>, but how much of our code do they actually check?
+We've been writing tests since [% x unit-test %], but how much of our code do they actually check?
 One way to find out is to use a [% i "code coverage" %][% g code_coverage %]code coverage[% /g %][% /i %] tool like [% i "Istanbul" %][Istanbul][istanbul][% /i %]